|

 Brain Review

-On a macro level, the human brain is composed of three main parts: the cerebrum, the cerebellum, and the brain stem.
-The brain stem is located at the very base of the skull and attaches to the uppermost part of the spinal cord.
+spinal cord.
 It is responsible for our most basic functions such as maintaining the proper body temperature, heart rate, respiratory rate, and blood pressure.
 The cerebellum is beneath the cerebrum and accounts for about one tenth of all brain mass.
 It serves primarily in muscle control and coordination.
 The largest and most complex part of the brain is the cerebrum, which accounts for over 80% of total brain mass.

-The outermost layer of the cerebrum, known as the cerebral cortex, is responsible for all conscious behavior and is divided into distinct areas based on function—for example the visual cortex processes visual information, while the motor cortex controls all voluntary movements.
+cerebral cortex, is responsible for all conscious behavior and is divided into distinct areas based on function—for example the visual cortex processes visual information, while the motor cortex controls all voluntary movements.
 The cerebral cortex is about one-quarter inch thick and surrounds the inner white matter of the cerebrum, which is responsible for communication between the different regions of the brain.

-There are two primary cerebral regions that are critical for proper memory: the hippocampus and the entorhinal cortex (EC).
+There are two primary cerebral regions that are critical for proper memory: the

 A mouse brain slice showing the entorhinal cortex (EC) and hippocampus (hip).